macloo/html-css-workshop/README.md

 6. Hierarchy of folders on your drive (relationship of image file to HTML file determines how you write the IMG SRC attribute value)
 7. Use of the `<br>` tag: For addresses and poetry; NOT used to add linespaces

-Compare your result to ...
+Compare your result to [this page](http://macloo.github.io/html-css-workshop/page_layout/start.html).

 ## Day 2: CSS